 This original source material by Ransom Riggs was popular on the young adult scene for about 70 weeks and has an intriguing back story.
 Riggs, a collector of ephemera, came across a stack of vintage photographs that seemed designed to induce nightmares.
 Riggs, instead, gave them all backstories, and turned them into a close-knit community of orphans with special powers and watched over by a shapeshifting headmistresss named Miss Peregrine.
 The lead character is led to their orphanage in his quest to discover what happened to his grandfather, who also grew up in the orphanage.
 What follows is a story of time warps, vicious monsters, and the beautifully strange children who huddle together in their Welsh orphanage to survive the Blitzkrieg during WWII.
 It’s an enjoyable tale that has enough eeriness to spare for a film adaptation, and director Tim Burton should be the right man for the job.
 Miss Peregrine’s Home for Peculiar Children opens nationwide on September 30, 2016.

-This past week, I got a chance to sit down with Paco and Tommy from the wonderful Raptors In the Kitchen podcast.
-The guys and I had a chance to talk about Kubo and The Two Strings, as well as Don’t …Continue reading →
+This past week, I got a chance to sit down with the Raptors In the Kitchen podcast.
+The guys and I had a chance to talk about Kubo and The Two Strings, as well as Don’t Breathe, vast quantities of …Continue reading →